Risk Management

 • Establishment of the Corporate Code of Ethics and Conduct

-• Establishment of compliance promotion system, including establishment of the Corporate Ethics Committee (chaired by the President), Corporate Ethics Office, Internal Whistleblowing System (contact points for consultation: Corporate Ethics Helpline Office, harassment helpline, external helpline, group company helpline, etc.), and internal audit system
+• Establishment of the compliance promotion system, including establishment of the Corporate Ethics Committee (chaired by the President), Corporate Ethics Office, Internal Whistleblowing System (contact point for consultation: Corporate Ethics Helpline Office, harassment helpline, external helpline, group company helpline, etc.), and the internal audit system

-• Regular implementation of corporate ethics training for senior management (including senior management of the Group companies)
+• Regular implementation of corporate ethics trainings for senior management (including senior management of the Group companies)

-• Annual implementation of compliance training for employees (including e-learning)
+• Annual implementation of compliance trainings for employees (including e-learning)

 • Raising of awareness through internal media (internal newsletter, legal news, etc.)